denesnori/Notes/JavaScript/debounce_function.md

 ### Debounce function
 - limita the rate at which a function can fire.
+- you want the function to execute  only once after a defined time interval. -> if the event occurs more than once within the interval, the interval is reset each time.
-- eg.: resize event listener on the window.
+- exmample1: resize event listener on the window.
 Calculates some dimensions and repositions elements. -> one execution is not expensive, but the function being repeatedly fired can slow  the app down --> debounce it.
+- example2: a user is typing into an input field, and you want to execute a function (eg. server call), when the user stops typing for a certain time (eg.500ms)

 ```
 function debouncer(func, wait, asap){